jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 142 Electoral rolls
-Regulations made under section 139(1)(f) may include (without limitation)— (a) provision for different forms of electoral rolls for different classes of local government areas, including (without limitation) divided local government areas, and local government areas containing 1 or more communities:
+Regulations made under section 139(1)(f) may include (without limitation)— (a) provision for different forms of electoral rolls for different classes of local government areas, including (without limitation) divided local government areas, and local government areas containing 1 or more local board areas or communities:
   (b) requirements for residential electors or ratepayer electors, or any class of residential elector or ratepayer elector, to complete and deliver specified information (whether as a condition of enrolment or otherwise):
   (c) requirements for the Electoral Commission or a Registrar of Electors to supply specified information in the prescribed manner to an electoral officer, or other electoral official, or any other class of person (with or without fee or on payment of a reasonable charge):
   (d) requirements concerning the procedures for enrolment of ratepayer electors: